DanielStoychev/Next.js-SaaS-Free-Template/docs/contributing.md

 # Contributing Guide

 Thank you for your interest in contributing to the Next.js SaaS Free Template!
 This guide will help you get started with contributing to the project.

 ## Code of Conduct

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
 Please be respectful, inclusive, and constructive in all interactions.

 ## Getting Started

 ### Prerequisites

 Before you begin, ensure you have the following installed:

-- **Node.js** 20.0.0 or higher
+- **Node.js** 22.0.0 or higher (currently tested with 22.16.0)
 - **pnpm** 8.0.0 or higher
 - **Git**
 - **PostgreSQL** (for local development)